Life As a Cargo or Freight Agent

 - Transportation management software

-Becoming a Cargo or Freight Agent
+How do I Become a Cargo or Freight Agent?

 What education or degrees do I need to become a Cargo or Freight Agent?

-Where do Cargo and Freight Agents Work?
+Where Cargo and Freight Agents Work

 Those thinking about becoming a Cargo or Freight Agent might also be interested in the following careers:

 Career changers with experience as a Cargo or Freight Agent sometimes find work in one of the following fields: